 During an emergency, reaction time is critical.
 Beyond the equipment you need, everyone in your household should know what to do if a fire starts.
 Here are some tips to get you started:

-Don't let a fire catch you or your family off guard.
+Don't let a fire catch your policyholders off guard.
 The right preparations and an effective home fire safety plan can mitigate the risk of injury or damage during a residential fire or help prevent a fire emergency altogether.
-If disaster does strike, your family's safety is of primary importance.
-Use our home fire safety tips to stay out of harm's way.
-Once the smoke has cleared, you can count on the experienced professionals at ServiceMaster Restore for advanced fire damage services and support.
-It's a call we hope you never have to make – but if you do, we're here 24/7/365 with the assistance you need to get your home and life back to normal as soon as possible.
+If disaster does strike, ServiceMaster Restore is here to help your policyholders through the traumatic event of a home fire.
+With over 65 years of industry experience, you can count on us to provide your policyholders with the peace of mind they need.